 Electrostatic Interactions#

 Electrostatic interactions arise from Coulombic forces between charged particles.
 In periodic systems, the \(1/r\) potential decays slowly, requiring special techniques to handle the conditionally convergent lattice sum.
-ALCHEMI Toolkit-Ops provides GPU-accelerated implementations of Ewald summation and Particle Mesh Ewald (PME) via NVIDIA Warp, with full PyTorch autograd support for machine learning applications.
+ALCHEMI Toolkit-Ops provides GPU-accelerated implementations of Ewald summation, Particle Mesh Ewald (PME), and Damped Shifted Force (DSF) electrostatics via NVIDIA Warp, with PyTorch and JAX autograd support for machine learning applications (Ewald and PME support full position/charge/cell autograd; DSF provides charge gradients via autograd and computes forces/virials analytically).

 Tip